Subcritical Gaussian Multiplicative Chaos in the Wiener Space: Construction, Moments and Volume Decay: Introduction

 In order to draw analogies, let us briefly recall Kahane's theory of GMC for log-correlated fields on finite dimensional spaces.
 Given a domain $D\subset \R^d$, a GMC is a rigorously defined version of the measures

 Here, $\{h(x)\}_{x\in D}$ is a log-correlated centered Gaussian field with $\mathbf E[h(x) h(y)]=-\log |x-y| + O(1)$.
-The logarithmic divergence along the diagonal prevents to define $h$ pointwise, and a regularization process becomes necessary to define $h$, and consequently, $m_{\gamma,h}$, in a precise sense.
-Since the work of Kahane \cite{K85}, there have been very important works in the field by Robert and Vargas \cite{RV10}, Duplantier and Sheffield \cite{DS11}, Shamov \cite{S14} and by Berestycki \cite{B17}, who showed that if $(h_\eps)_{\eps\in (0,1)}$ is a suitable approximation of $h$, then as long as $\gamma\in (0,\sqrt{2d})$, which is known as the the uniform integrability (or the subcritical) regime,
+The logarithmic divergence along the diagonal prevents to define $h$ pointwise, and a regularization process becomes necessary to define $h$, and consequently, the measures $m_{\gamma,h}$, in a precise sense.
+Since the work of Kahane \cite{K85}, there have been very important works in the field by Robert and Vargas \cite{RV10}, Duplantier and Sheffield \cite{DS11}, Shamov \cite{S14} and Berestycki \cite{B17}, who showed that if $(h_\eps)_{\eps\in (0,1)}$ is a suitable approximation of $h$, then as long as $\gamma\in (0,\sqrt{2d})$, This is the so-called subcritical regime.
+In the critical/supercritical phase, (i.e.,$\gamma\geq \sqrt{2}$), the measure cannot be constructed as above, but still one can make sense of it; we refer to the works of Duplantier-Rhodes-Sheffield-Vargas \cite{DRSV14,DRSV14a}, Powell \cite{P18,P21}, Madaule-Rhodes-Vargas \cite{MRV16} and Biskup-Louidor \cite{BL18} for the theory of critical and supercritical GMC, which is outside the scope of this work.